XiaoMi/themis/readme.md

 ### run example code

-1. themis depends on hbase 0.94.11 with hadoop.version=2.0.0-alpha.
+1. currently, themis depends on hbase 0.94.11 with hadoop.version=2.0.0-alpha.
 We need download source code of hbase 0.94.11 and install in maven local repository by(in the directory of hbase 0.94.11):

      mvn clean install -DskipTests -Dhadoop.profile=2.0